fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Fumi is an ambitious undergraduate majoring in Computational Biology at Harvey Mudd College in California, and evinces a marked inclination for both molecular and evolutionary genetics.

+Through various <a href="#experience">research endeavors</a> at esteemed institutions such as the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>, and Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, Fumi has acquired a wealth of knowledge and expertise in molecular genetics, evolutionary development, and behavioral biology. (<a href="#featured">Publications</a>)

+A cosmopolitan individual hailing from Japan, but having been raised in diverse cultural milieus such as Tokyo, London, and Los Angeles, Fumi has developed an extraordinary capacity for cultural adaptability, and is proficient in both English and Japanese.
+Endowed with a fervent passion, an amenable disposition and a high degree of patience, in his leisure time, he derives pleasure from a plethora of activities such as gym-going, coffee-drinking and <a href="#slider">scuba diving</a>.

-Fumi is an undergraduate student majoring in Computational Biology at Harvey Mudd College in California.
+# Fumi is an undergraduate student majoring in Computational Biology at Harvey Mudd College in California.
 He is particularly interested in both molecular and evolutionary genetics.

-Fumi has experienced <a href="#experience">research projects</a> in molecular genetics, evolutionary development, and behavioral biology at the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, and Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>. (<a href="#featured">Publications</a>)
+# Fumi has experienced <a href="#experience">research projects</a> in molecular genetics, evolutionary development, and behavioral biology at the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, and Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>. (<a href="#featured">Publications</a>)

-Born in Japan and raised in Tokyo, London, and Los Angeles, Fumi is culturally adaptable and fluent in both English and Japanese.
+# Born in Japan and raised in Tokyo, London, and Los Angeles, Fumi is culturally adaptable and fluent in both English and Japanese.
 He considers himself to be passionate, adaptable, and patient.
 In his free time, he enjoys going to the gym, drinking coffee, and <a href="#slider">scuba diving</a>.

 <br>